Book a call with a safari expert

 Conflicts between hunting and tourism are simply failures of management and communication, nothing more profound than that.
 But the onus should be on the hunting outfitters to ensure that there are ongoing, good communications.
 The onus is also on hunting outfitters, professional hunters, and the hunting sector to always maintain the highest ethical and professional standards and to be mindful of the sensitivities of many people to the issue of hunting.

 I believe that the problem is essentially one of ignorance.
-People think that they are doing what is best for conservation, but they simply do not understand the economic drivers for wildlife and biodiversity conservation in biodiversity-rich and rainfall-poor developing countries.
+People think they are doing what is best for conservation, but they simply do not understand the economic drivers for wildlife and biodiversity conservation in biodiversity-rich and rainfall-poor developing countries.
 And many African countries are sadly falling into the same trap.
 Kenya, for example, with its Eurocentric protectionist conservation approaches, has less wildlife today than at any time in its history.
 We need to share the message.
 And the message is, I believe, most powerfully explained using the simple graphic in Figure 3 below.

 hunting